 What type of products are allowed?

-Yes.
-With the passage of SB 1015 in 2020, patients are formally protected from arrest and prosecution for possessing their medicine.
-In 2021, the General Assembly passed HB 1862, which will protect patients from being fired or disciplined by their employers for using medical cannabis away from work.
+With the passage of SB 1015 in 2020, patients are protected from arrest and prosecution for possessing their medicine.
+In 2021, the General Assembly passed HB 1862, which protects patients from being fired or disciplined by their employers for using medical cannabis away from work.

 Who can issue the certifications?